alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/advice_aggregated.md

 - "Technical logistics companies" - [Alex Wang](https://podcasts.apple.com/us/podcast/alexandr-wang-a-primer-on-ai/id1154105909?i=1000557211885) on the value of investing in / building intangible complexity.

 - "Their time is already allocated" - [Marc Andreessen](https://www.joincolossus.com/episodes/58516750/andreessen-making-the-future) on the difficulty of capturing consumer attention.

+- "The half-life (t½) of data" - [Miles Grimshaw](https://www.joincolossus.com/episodes/29895246/grimshaw-assessing-the-dna-of-software-companies?tab=transcript) on how to evaluate the relative stickiness of various systems of record.

 - "Look for what sucks" - [Josh Wolfe](https://podcasts.apple.com/us/podcast/josh-wolfe-the-tech-imperative/id1154105909?i=1000436137469) on investing in what matters.